mahzadkhosraviani/foodCity-Ecom-Client/README.md

 - Profile page
   About page
   Dynamic E-commerace
-  Ability to order food with all the function and accesses
+  Ability to order food with all accesses
 - Dynamic product routes

 ## Tech Stack